JTHorn-eng/Chess-engine/README.md

-# Algorithms
+# Chess
-Implementation of some essential algorithms used for sorting, graph traversal and other useful functions written in Haskell
+Implementation of chess with Haskell and Gloss, a Haskell graphics package.